FAQ

 Our mobile massage therapist can work on a couple back to back, or if you wish, we can secure another licensed massage therapist to provide services at the same time.

-30-minute sessions are available.
+30-minute sessions are available for groups and wellness events only.
 A 30-minute session is typically used to concentrate on a particular area of difficulty such as neck, shoulder, and upper back tightness.

 90 minute sessions provide an opportunity for your therapist to concentrate on an area of concern or needed relief.
 90 minute sessions are also often used for specific modalities such as Sports Massage, Deep Tissue Massage, of other specialty massages.